DouiriMouheb/SmartMob/README.md

 ### Database Connection
 - Ensure your remote database is accessible from the container
 - Check firewall rules and network connectivity
-- Verify connection string format in .env file
+- Verify connection string format in appsettings.json
 - Test connection from your local machine first

 ### Port Conflicts